Date(s) - 23rd Jul 2018

 * For serious illness or emergency, a fee credit will be supplied to be used within 1 year.
 Registrants are responsible for registering for future training with credit supplied.

 If you need a require or gluten-free meal, please write in the comment box below or send an email to [email protected]

 Bronwynne Greenway has been a Queensland Ministry Coordinator for PeaceWise and has a passion for helping people reconcile with each other and God.
 Since 2010 she has trained for PeaceWise across Australia as well as conflict coached and mediated many people in personal conflicts, marriages and families.
 Bronwynne completed a degree in Human Behaviour and Counselling from CHC (Christian Heritage College), Qld in 2014, during which she researched and authored a paper entitled, “Why Christians struggle to Forgive.”
 She is married to Stuart and often partners with him in PeaceWise training and conciliation work.

 Peter has served in Baptist churches in the area of Pastoral ministry for over 29 years.
 Pete trained as a church consultant and has served in numerous churches in that capacity for 15 years.
 Pete served the NSW & ACT Baptist Association, for 10 years as the Associate director for Church Development.
 In that role, and as a church consultant, Pete became involved in many situations of church conflict.
 He saw first hand the devastating effect that conflict has on the health of congregations.
 This created a great desire in Pete to find conflict transformation processes that had the ability to help bring positive change to congregations experiencing conflict situations.
 Pete became involved with PeaceWise and has done PeaceWise training up to mediation level.
-Pete's key interest lies in being proactive in training people in healthy responses to conflict.
-He believes that this will help facilitate churches in truly experiencing "Cultures of Peace".
+Pete's key interest lies in being proactive in training people in healthy responses to conflict situations and serves as a mediator for cases referred by PeaceWise.